EcoJulia/Diversity.jl/README.md

 included in the Diversity.Phylogenetics submodule.
 Documentation for these diversity measures can be found [here](http://richardreeve.github.io/Diversity.jl/stable/phylogenetics/).
+The phylogenetics code relies on the [Phylo][phylo-url] package to generate trees to incorporate into the diversity code.

 The package also provides some other sub-modules for related measures: